cunning-folk/petermcewen_blog/_posts/2020-04-01-sensational.md

 The human thinking mind is fluid and elastic so using it as a focal point to rest attention can be a real challenge!
 Awareness of bodily sensation, however, might be the most reliable location for attention.

 Human awareness is the wellspring of creativity and emotional balance.
-Creativity arises from mystery and seems to return to that same mysterious place.
-Whether we are enjoying inner peace or the survival-level triggering of the limbic system, awareness is always operating and our body is always pulsing with energy.
+Creativity originates in mystery and returns to a mysterious repository of innovation.
+Whether we are enjoying inner peace or the survival-level trigger of the limbic system, awareness is always operating and our body is always pulsing with energy.

-When we focus awareness at the sensation level of our experience, there is no evidence of a problem.
-Sensations offer no interpretations nor do our sensations offer an evaluation of our personal worth.
-Sensation is the direct experience of the dynamic field of life energy.
+When we focus awareness at the sensation-level of our experience, there is no evidence of a problem.

+Sensations offer no interpretation nor an evaluation of our personal worth.
+Sensation is direct experience of the dynamic field of life energy.

 Returning to physical sensation may initially feel awkward.
-Typically we are more intuitively drawn to the field of our fleeting mental impressions.Those beautiful phantasms that offer quick interpretations of complex phenomena.
-Thinking and fantasy can offer amazing solutions in some contexts but more often they provide generic and survival-level feedback that promotes preserving our limits and grounding our mission in a linguistic framework.
+Typically, we are more intuitively drawn to the field of fleeting mental impressions.Those beautiful phantasms that offer quick interpretation of complex phenomena.

+The streaming confluence of thinking and fantasy can offer amazing solutions in certain contexts but more often our thoughts provide generic, survival-level feedback.

-One of the shortcomings of internal verbal and visual explorations is that they can distract us from the task at hand.
-If the thinking issues forth a red flag that danger is about, then we can get consumed by identity dramas or meandering efforts to escape from vaporous spasms of anxiousness.
+One of the shortcomings of internal verbal & visual explorations is that they can distract us from the task at hand.
+If thinking issues forth a red flag that danger is night, then we swiftly get consumed by identity dramas or meandering efforts to escape from vaporous spasms of anxiousness.

-counter-instinctual practices will offset the instinct that got us procrastinat ing in the first place!
+To some degree our instinctual practice of examining and trying to solve an issue by addressing the spontaneously arising problem-solving habit can entrench us in cycles of using rumination as a placeholder for existential intensity.

+A counter-instinctual practice would be to return to our immediate experience.
+The wisdom of the whole body.

 Human beings are host to contradictory feelings about almost everything.
 When we feel distracted or unproductive, we immediately become aggressive toward that impression.
 We then concretize our distaste for our human frailties via convenient explanations.
 Narratives that seem to accurately account for why we feel the way we do.
 By the time we reach adulthood, we employ a spectrum of stories and habits that distract us from the personal disturbance of being a human being.